Takhmina175/Creating_Forms_in_Rails/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-In this project, we have created forms using HTML markup and helper methods.
-The project goal was to create a sign-up form in Ruby on Rails that allow a user to create and update an account.
+In this project, we have created forms using HTML markup and Rails helper methods.The project goal was to create a sign-up form in Ruby on Rails that allows users to create and update an account.

 ## Getting started